A Ground-Breaking Program in Latin American Studies

 - Determining the requirements for the LAS certificate

-- Getting undergraduates into the field in Latin America
+- Getting undergraduates into the field in Latin America to carry out fieldwork in Latin America

 - Creating a fellowship to be given at the end of a graduate student’s first year, in order to facilitate their second year at Princeton